Chart Color Schemes

 Ryde features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Ryde, as per the latest Census evaluation, 35.4% of dwellings were houses while 64.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 42.9% houses and 57.1% other dwellings.
-Home ownership in Ryde stood at 22.8%, with mortgaged dwellings at 30.7% and rented ones at 46.5%.
-The median monthly mortgage repayment in Ryde was $2,500, lower than Sydney metro's $2,600.
-The median weekly rent in Ryde was $465, slightly higher than Sydney metro's $460.
-Nationally, Ryde's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+As per the latest Census evaluation in Ryde, dwelling structures consisted of 35.4% houses and 64.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 42.9% houses and 57.1% other dwellings.
+Home ownership in Ryde was at 22.8%, with mortgaged dwellings at 30.7% and rented ones at 46.5%.
+The median monthly mortgage repayment in the area was $2,500, below Sydney metro's average of $2,600.
+The median weekly rent figure in Ryde was recorded at $465, compared to Sydney metro's $460.
+Nationally, Ryde's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing